-- 3.5 When making these moves the bishop, rook or queen may not move over any intervening pieces. - 3.6 The knight may move to one of the squares nearest to that on which it stands but not on the same rank, file or diagonal.
+3.5 When making these moves the bishop, rook or queen may not move over any intervening pieces.

+3.6 The knight may move to one of the squares nearest to that on which it stands but not on the same rank, file or diagonal.

-- 3.7 a.
-The pawn may move forward to the unoccupied square immediately in front of it on the same file, or - b.on its first move the pawn may move as in (a); alternatively it may advance two squares along the same file provided both squares are unoccupied, or - c.the pawn may move to a square occupied by an opponent's piece, which is diagonally in front of it on an adjacent file, capturing that piece.
+- 3.7 1.The pawn may move forward to the unoccupied square immediately in front of it on the same file, or - 2.on its first move the pawn may move as in 3.7.a or alternatively it may advance two squares along the same file provided both squares are unoccupied, or - 3.the pawn may move to a square occupied by an opponent's piece, which is diagonally in front of it on an adjacent file, capturing that piece.

-d.Ad.
-A pawn attacking a square crossed by an opponent's pawn which has advanced two squares in one move from its original square may capture this opponent's pawn as though the latter had been moved only one square.
-This capture is only legal on the move following this advance and is called an 'en e.When a pawn reaches the rank furthest from its starting position it must be exchanged as part of the same move for a new queen, rook, bishop or knight of the same colour.
+4.A pawn attacking a square crossed by an opponent's pawn which has advanced two squares in one move from its original square may capture this opponent's pawn as though the latter had been moved only one square.
+This capture is only legal on the move following this advance and is called an 'en passant' capture.

+5. When a pawn reaches the rank furthest from its starting position it must be exchanged as part of the same move on the same square for a new queen, rook, bishop or knight of the same colour.
 The player's choice is not restricted to pieces that have been captured previously.
 This exchange of a pawn for another piece is called 'promotion' and the effect of the new piece is immediate.

-3.8a.
-There are two different ways of moving the king, by:

-moving to any adjoining square not attacked by one or more of the opponent's pieces.

-'castling'.
-This is a move of the king and either rook of the same colour on the same rank, counting as a single move of the king and executed as follows: the king is transferred from its original square two squares towards the rook, then that rook is transferred to the square the king has just crossed.
+3.8 1.
+There are two different ways of moving the king: by moving to any adjoining square not attacked by one or more of the opponent's pieces or by 'castling'.
+This is a move of the king and either rook of the same colour along the player's first rank, counting as a single move of the king and executed as follows: the king is transferred from its original square two squares towards the rook on its original square, then that rook is transferred to the square the king has just crossed.

-Before white kingside castling Before black queenside castling
+Before white kingside castling